peteroupc/peteroupc.github.io/random.md

 <a id=Verifiable_Random_Numbers></a>
 ### Verifiable Random Numbers

 _Verifiable random numbers_ are randomly generated numbers (such as seeds for PRNGs) that are disclosed along with all the information necessary to verify their generation.
-Usually, such information includes randomly generated values and/or uncertain data to be determined and publicly disclosed in the future.
+Usually, such information includes randomly generated values, or uncertain data, or both, to be determined and publicly disclosed in the future.
 Techniques to generate _verifiable random numbers_ (as opposed to cryptographic RNGs alone) are used whenever one party alone can't be trusted to produce a number at random.  _Verifiable random numbers_ that are disclosed _publicly_ should not be used as encryption keys or other secret parameters.

 > **Examples:**
 >